 - Price (usd): 359

-That makes this tent a no-brainer. not only is it reliable for your next adventure, but also for the natural world your tent will help you explore.
+That makes this double-wall tent a no-brainer. not only is it reliable for your next adventure, but also for the natural world your tent will help you explore.
 If you’re searching through the endless list of lightweight tents on the market then this one’s a clear winner!

 - Oversized doors